 Requirements elicitation includes the subsequent activities.
-Few of them are listed below –
+A few of them are listed below:

-- Knowledge of the overall area where the systems is applied.
+- Knowledge of the overall area where the systems are applied.

 - The details of the precise customer problem where the system is going to be applied must be understood.